harxit13/Projects/README.md

 ## Contribution

 Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change. open your browser at(https://cute-entremet-9bc6a6.netlify.app/)(default by port)
+For major changes, please open an issue first to discuss what you would like to change. open your browser at(https://cute-entremet-9bc6a6.netlify.app/) (default by port)